DA0-DA0/dao-contracts/contracts/pre-propose/cwd-pre-propose-approver/README.md

 ## Deposits

-This contract does not handle deposit logic, as it works in conjunction with the `cwd-pre-propose-approval-single` contract which handles to the deposits.
+This contract does not handle deposits.
+It works in conjunction with the `cwd-pre-propose-approval-single` contract, which handles the proposal deposits.